Patrick-Wood/plumb-charter/CHARTER.md

 ### 7.2 Charter Maintenance

-This Charter is maintained by DeskGems LLC and updated to reflect operational learning from Plumb v9.1 implementation, emerging HAIC governance research, and professional standards evolution.
+This Charter is maintained by Patrick Wood and updated to reflect operational learning from Plumb v9.1 implementation, emerging HAIC governance research, and professional standards evolution.

 ### 7.3 Evaluation Standard